-In the mainstem of the Hurunui and Waiau River flows of around 1.5 to 23 times the median flow are important for flushing accumulations of fine sediment and periphyton (aquatic plant growths and blooms) and to trigger flow dependent life-stage processes such as fish migration. , while flows of around 3 times the median Larger flows are needed to turn over and mobilise larger gravel boulders and reset algae and macro-invertibrate populations.
-Policiesy 2.5 and 3.5 seeks that the effectiveness of these ecologically important and channel-forming flows be protected retained.
+In the mainstem of the Hurunui and Waiau River flows of around 1.5 to 2 times the median flow are important for flushing periphyton (aquatic plant growths and blooms), while flows of around 3 times the median flow are needed to turn over and mobilise larger gravel boulders and reset algae and macro-invertibrate populations.
+Policy 2.5 seeks that these ecologically important and channel-forming flows be protected.